 From day trips in the UK to family-friendly cycling holidays in Provence, the possibilities are endless when you ditch the car and put your bike on tracks.

-La Vélodyssée, France: A 750-mile long cycle route along the Atlantic coast
+La Vélodyssée, France: A 1200km long cycle route along the Atlantic coast

 From Brittany to the border, with Spain along the Atlantic Coast, La Vélodyssée - France’s longest waymarked cycle route - is fantastically varied, with sections to suit young families or seasoned cyclists.